nosas/blog/performance_classification/article.md

 They are chosen by the model author and represent the class that the model is expected to predict.

 Suppose that we chose "cat" as the positive label in the cat vs dog classification problem above.
-We could then calculate the model's precision by asking, **"what proportion of cat predictions were actually cats?"**
+We could then calculate the model's precision by asking **"what proportion of cat predictions were actually cats?"**
-For instance, if the model incorrectly predicted 2 dog samples as cats (FP = 2), and correctly predicted 3 cat samples as cats (TP = 3), then precision = 3/5 = 60%.
+For instance, if the model correctly predicted 3 cat samples as cats (TP = 3), but incorrectly predicted 2 dog samples as cats (FP = 2), then precision = 3/5 = 60%.

 Positive labels are used to frame the model's performance given a specific task - such as precisely predicting cats.